 Sticking with routines

 If it’s possible for your child to keep his daily routine, stay in the same house or neighbourhood, go to the same school and keep doing normal things like sport, it’ll make it easier for them to cope with the change in your family easier for him.

 During adolescence, your child is going through a lot of social and emotional changes, as well as physical changes.
 If you and your partner separate, the ups and downs of being a teenager can get mixed up with your child’s feelings about your separation.

-- behaviour, mood or personality changes, including getting angry, upset or tearful a lot or more than usual
+- behaviour, mood or personality changes, including getting angry, upset or tearful more than usual

 - have problems at school or with schoolwork

 - sleep problems, or eating problems like binge eating or loss of appetite

 It can be hard to know whether difficult behaviour is just because your child is being a teenager, or whether it’s a sign your child is struggling with the separation.
 It could be a combination of both.
 Try not to jump to conclusions about what’s causing the behaviour, but be ready to listen and help.

 It’s also a very good idea to let your child’s school know about the separation or divorce.
 Your child’s teachers might be able to watch out for changes in your child’s behaviour, or there could be things they can do to help.

 – Bill, 45, divorced father of one son

 Extra help for teenagers going through separation and divorce

 Sometimes teenagers might need extra help dealing with their parents’ separation.
 If the conflict between parents has been particularly intense, or is still going on, or if one of the parents has been depressed or has mental illness, teenagers might find it helpful to see a counsellor.

 If you or your child needs to talk to someone urgently, phone Lifeline on 131 114.

 If your child needs to talk to someone other than you, he could call a confidential telephone counselling service for young people like Kids Helpline (1800 551 800) or go to Kids Helpline.